e-lab/torch-toolbox/Tutorials/Setup-an-Ubuntu-GPU-box.md

 `sudo reboot` your system.

+If you made any mistake and you want to uninstall CUDA Toolkit, then run the uninstall script in `/usr/local/cuda-7.5/bin`.
+To uninstall NVIDIA driver, run `NVIDIA-Linux-x86-310.19.run --uninstall`.

 ### Update graphics driver

 Check if your drivers are up to date (compare what you get with `nvidia-smi` with what you can find on [*nVIDIA* webpage](http://www.nvidia.com/Download/index.aspx)).